makotogitdev/weather-judge/README.md

 Currently it only evaluates today's data but I plan on adding an ability to take a specified date.
 This is more of a proof of concept at this point.
 Since there are four criteria, each criteria can be given up to 25 points.
-Optimal weather is considered as a day with comfortable temperature (67-77F), less than 15 mph wind, low chance of rain, and low sky cover.
+By default, optimal weather is considered as a day with comfortable temperature (67-77F), less than 15 mph wind, low chance of rain, and low sky cover.

 ## Why I Developed This Gem